MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Project estimate

-A [project estimate](project-to-profit-recognize-project-revenue.md) is a projection of the cost and schedule of work on a project.
+A project estimate is a projection of the cost and schedule of work on a project.
 Project estimates can be binding or not.
+Learn more at [Manage project financials overview](project-to-profit-manage-project-financials-overview.md).

 ### Project manager

 A [project manager](#centralized-resource-allocation) is the individual responsible for planning, organizing, executing, and controlling all aspects of a project, from initiation to completion.
 Project managers are accountable for achieving a project's objectives within the constraints of scope, time, cost, quality, resources, and risk as defined in the [project contract](#project-contract).

+### Project phases

+The Project Management Institute (PMI) created a 5-phase model that groups different activities throughout the project management lifecycle.
+The five phases are project initiation, project planning, project execution, project monitoring & control and project closure.

 ### Project resource